Roman Zozulya: Betis

 On 27 July 2016, Zozulya signed a three-year contract with La Liga side Real Betis.
 He made his debut on 11 September in a 3–2 win at Valencia CF, as an 80th-minute substitute for Álex Alegría.
 He played six games, starting once on 22 January in a goalless draw at home to Sporting Gijón.

 Rayo Vallecano

 On 31 January 2017, Zozulya joined Rayo Vallecano on loan until the end of the season.
-His arrival was met with protests from the club's fans, unhappy over his purported far-right links after a picture of him wearing a shirt with the Tryzub and lyrics of poet Taras Shevchenko was featuring the logo of the Right Sector.
+His arrival was met with protests from the club's fans, unhappy over his purported far-right links after a picture of him wearing a shirt featuring the Tryzub and the logo of the Right Sector with lyrics of poet Taras Shevchenko was uncovered.
 Zozulya vehemently denied any such links in an open letter to Rayo's fans, declaring that he has only assisted the legitimate Ukrainian army during the Russian military intervention in Ukraine.
 On 1 February 2017, Zozulya had his contract cancelled due to the reactions of Rayo fans and returned to Betis.
 This meant that he could not play anymore in the 2016–17 season because the Royal Spanish Football Federation rules say players cannot register for more than two teams in one campaign.